 Kibana was created by Elastic search team, a special search system which can collect data from the global network for further visualization of Elasticsearch data through Kibana.
 With this solution you can have a one-stop-shop app: both data digging and visualization available from one vendor.

-If these turn out to be not enough, then you should opt to make a custom data visualization software system for your needs.
+If these turn out to be not enough, then you should opt to create a custom data visualization software system for your needs.
 In this case, think about the final purpose of this kind of software.
 What data do you want to visualize?
 What decision do you want to make?
 Do you actually have the data you require?
-There are also a few important points to take account of before you start.
+There are also a few important things to consider before you start building data visualization software.

 Data is the fuel for your decision-making engine.
 Collecting the proper high-quality data, storing and verifying it can be quite the challenge.
 If the information your project needs is web-based, web-crawling tools are of great use.
 They search and extract the data you need from the websites.
 Various open-source tools that can do the job for you: Scrapy, Goose Extractor, etc. Python, Ruby, and PHP are the most used programming languages for this.